 Although there is great interest in using MSM to treat a variety of conditions, including arthritis, more research is needed to determine its benefits and risks.

 July 13, 2017

 See more Expert Answers

 - Debbi EM, et al. Efficacy of methylsulfonylmethane supplementation on osteoarthritis of the knee: A randomized controlled study.
-BMC Complementary and Alternative Medicine.
+Complementary and Alternative Medicine.
 2011;11:50.